lmns-solutions/arduino-interactive-lessons/arduino/potentiometers.md

 There are two common ways to use a potentiometer:

 1. As a **variable resistor** or rheostat—where you only hook up two legs (the wiper leg and an outer leg)
-2. And as a [**voltage divider**](../electronics/series-parallel.md#voltage-dividers) where we hook up all three legs with the middle leg connected to the analog input of our microcontrollers.
+2. And as a {% include tlink.html id='electronics-series-parallel' text='**voltage divider**' %}#voltage-dividers where we hook up all three legs with the middle leg connected to the analog input of our microcontrollers.

 To use these two-leg variable resistors with a microcontroller, we will need to add an additional fixed resistor to create a voltage divider.
-We'll show you how to do that in our [next lesson](force-sensitive-resistors.md).
+We'll show you how to do that in our {% include tlink.html id='arduino-force-sensitive-resistors' text='next lesson' %}.

 Below, we are going to focus on using a potentiometer first as a two-legged variable resistor and then as a voltage divider with our Arduino.